-Publication Date: 2020-03-19
+Publication Date: 2020-07-24

-Uyuni has three main components, all of which will need regular updates.
-This guide covers updating your Uyuni Server, Proxy, and clients.
+Uyuni has three main components, all of which need regular updates.
+This guide covers updating the Uyuni Server, Proxy, and clients, as well as some underlying components, such as the database.

-It is possible to automate the upgrades to some degree.
+It is possible to automate some of the upgrades, but others need to be performed manually.